-Regional water levels in the Rio Grande water-bearing zone simulated for post-development withdrawal conditions range from an elevation of -40 to -60 feet during stress period 73 (August 2002 recharge) to -10 to -20 feet during stress period 80 to at the southern end of Long Beach Island (fig. 25).
-Drawdown of no-withdrawal potentiometric surfaces to post-development potentiometric surfaces are illustrated for the confined aquifers during stress period 73 (August 2002 recharge), and represent maximum differences due to seasonal lows in water levels (fig. 26).
-Regional drawdown of the Rio Grande water-bearing zone potentiometric surface along Long Beach Island ranges from 20 feet near the northern part of the barrier island to 60–80 feet near the southern end (fig. 26).
-Larger drawdowns occur at well 29–1621 in Holgate.
+Regional water levels in the Rio Grande water-bearing zone simulated for postdevelopment withdrawal conditions range from an altitude of -40 to -60 feet during stress period 73 (August 2002 recharge) to -10 to -20 feet during stress period 80 to at the southern end of Long Beach Island (fig. 25).
+Drawdown of no-withdrawal potentiometric surfaces to postdevelopment potentiometric surfaces are illustrated for the confined aquifers during stress period 73 (August 2002 recharge) and represent maximum differences due to seasonal lows in water levels (fig. 26).
+Regional drawdown of the Rio Grande water-bearing zone potentiometric surface along Long Beach Island ranges from 20 feet near the northern part of the barrier island to 60 to 80 feet near the southern end.
+Drawdowns at well 29–1621 in Holgate are larger than elsewhere.

-Maps showing simulated drawdown of the A, Rio Grande water-bearing zone potentiometric surface, B, Atlantic City 800-foot sand, upper sand unit, potentiometric surface, C, Atlantic City 800-foot sand, lower sand unit, potentiometric surface, and D, Piney Point aquifer potentiometric surface, from no-withdrawal to post-development withdrawal conditions, stress period 73 (August 2002) in the Ocean County study area, New Jersey.
+Maps showing simulated drawdown of potentiometric surfaces of: A, the Rio Grande water-bearing zone;, B, the Atlantic City 800-foot sand, upper sand unit; C, the Atlantic City 800-foot sand, lower sand unit; and D, the Piney Point aquifer from no-withdrawal to postdevelopment withdrawal conditions, stress period 73 (August 2002) in the Ocean County study area, New Jersey.

-Simulated water levels in wells screened in the Atlantic City 800-foot sand, upper and lower sand units are shown in figure 22 and are listed in table 13.
-During post-development withdrawal conditions, seasonal variations in water levels in the upper and lower sand units vary as much as 20–30 feet (fig. 22).
-The simulated post-development potentiometric surface of the upper sand of the Atlantic City 800-foot sand during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge) are shown in figure 27.
-Simulated water levels are very similar in the upper and lower sand units.
-During no-withdrawal conditions, stress periods 73 and 80, the potentiometric surface is at an altitude of 20 feet in Barnegat Light Borough (fig. 27).
-In response to large groundwater withdrawals from this aquifer in Atlantic County (18–24 million gallons per day, 1978–2003), a cone of depression centered near Margate City, N.J., developed (dePaul and others, 2009).
+During postdevelopment withdrawal conditions, seasonal variations in water levels in the upper and lower sand units vary as much as 20 to 30 feet (fig. 22; table 13).
+The simulated postdevelopment potentiometric surface of the upper sand of the Atlantic City 800-foot sand during stress periods 73 (August 2002 recharge) and 80 (March 2003 recharge) are very similar in the upper and lower sand units (fig. 27).
+During no-withdrawal conditions, stress periods 73 and 80, the potentiometric surface is at an altitude of 20 feet in Barnegat Light Borough.
+In response to large groundwater withdrawals from this aquifer in Atlantic County (18 to 24 million gallons per day, 1978–2003), a cone of depression centered developed near Margate City, N.J., (dePaul and others, 2009).
 Measured water levels in the Atlantic City 800-foot sand within the center of the cone of depression, just north of Margate City are at an altitude of -90 feet in 2003 (dePaul and others, 2009).
 The northern edge of this regional cone of depression extends into Ocean County at an altitude of -20 feet just south of Barnegat Light Borough.
-Simulated post-development water levels during stress period 87 (October 2003 recharge), are very similar to mapped 2003 water levels (dePaul and others, 2009; fig. 12C).
-Regional water levels in the Atlantic City 800-ft sand, simulated for post-development withdrawal conditions, range from -20 feet at Surf City borough to the southern end of Long Beach Island during stress period 80, to -40 feet at Surf City borough south to Beach Haven Township during stress period 73 (fig. 27).
-Simulation of post-development withdrawals from the Atlantic City 800-foot sand indicates regional drawdowns ranging from 20 to 80 feet (figs. 26B, C) from simulated no-withdrawal water levels during stress period 73.
-Simulated regional drawdown of the Atlantic City 800-ft sand potentiometric surface ranges from 60–80 feet centered on the Long Beach Island communities of Surf City and Shop Bottom boroughs and Long Beach and Beach Haven Townships, with larger drawdowns simulated at withdrawal wells (figs. 26B and C).
+Simulated postdevelopment water levels during stress period 87 (October 2003 recharge) are very similar to mapped 2003 water levels (dePaul and others, 2009; fig. 12C).
+Regional water levels in the Atlantic City 800-ft sand, simulated for postdevelopment withdrawal conditions, range from -20 feet at Surf City Borough to the southern end of Long Beach Island during stress period 80, to -40 feet at Surf City Borough south to Beach Haven Borough during stress period 73 (fig. 27).
+Simulation of postdevelopment withdrawals from the Atlantic City 800-foot sand indicates regional drawdowns ranging from 20 to 80 feet (figs. 26B and C) from simulated no-withdrawal water levels during stress period 73.
+Simulated regional drawdown of the Atlantic City 800-ft sand potentiometric surface ranges from 60 to 80 feet centered on the Long Beach Island communities of Surf City, Ship Bottom, and Beach Haven Boroughs and Long Beach Township, with larger drawdowns simulated at withdrawal wells (figs. 26B and C).